Baking Equipment – Pan Sizes – Dough Trough

 I have a 4″ deep pan and a 6″ deep pan and this vendor offers both sizes:

-I suggest you look around though, I got mine cheaper elsewhere but usually the shipping is higher and there might be a minimum order size.
+I suggest you look around though, I got mine cheaper at Webstaurant but often the shipping is higher and there might be a minimum order size.
 They might be more expensive at Amazon but it is convenient and you can often get free shipping.
 So you will have to decide.

 Bottom line: Don’t purchase by full half or quarter size, look at the actual (or rounded off) measurements.